deficollective/defiscan/src/content/protocols/curve.md

 ## Decentralized Exchange (DEX)

-Curve’s DEX is the foundation of all products within the protocol, and user assets within pools are safe, except from smart contract risk.
+Curve’s DEX is the foundation of all products within the protocol.
 There are three main types of pools:

 - **Stableswap**: Stablecoin and stable-asset pools with up to 8 assets
 - **Twocrypto**: Pools with 2 volatile assets